What's the caste composition of India? The recent controversy over reservation has once again opened the lid off India's caste cauldron.

 The non-Hindu OBCs include Muslims.
 The intermediary includes Hindu castes of Jat, Reddy, Patel and Maratha (as per their status in various areas).
 The Upper Muslims are non-OBC and non-ST while the rest include upper Sikhs, Christians, Buddhists and rests.

-Is this distribution/ caste composition correct?
-I don't know, frankly.
-The 14% Muslims are thus divided as per their castes in this chart.
+The 14.2% Muslims are thus divided as per their castes in this chart.

 So are the OBCs most numerous in India?
 I was recently reading an article published in a weekly paper about the by-poll in an assembly constituency.

 It was stunning to see the detail of caste configuration to which they had calculated, in order to understand ground realities as how caste cohesiveness works in elections.

 They had mentioned each and every group that even constituted over 1% of the population.
 There were castes like Dangi, Kiraar, Lodhi and what not!
 Many of them form large population in a constituency, even 15-20%, but groups that represent just 1-5% have the numerical strength in legislature and executive.